Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 Someone who texts back consistently?
 Doesn't create drama?
 Communicates clearly?

-Your nervous system might interpret that as "no spark" when really it's just unfamiliar safety.
+You might read that as "no spark" when really it's just unfamiliar safety.

 The work here is building tolerance for calm.
 Recognizing that "boring" might just be your word for "secure."

 This is hard.
-It requires staying in a relationship that doesn't feel right long enough for your nervous system to adjust.
+It requires staying in a relationship that doesn't feel right long enough to let yourself adjust.
 (Obviously, assuming there are no actual red flags—just an absence of the anxiety you're used to.)

 3. Catch Yourself Mid-Pattern